 Read about them in Circus Mania

-Saturday 16 April 2022 is the 12th World Circus Day.
+This Saturday 20 April 2024 is World Circus Day.
 Here are 20 juggling facts to celebrate.

 1 - The earliest depiction of juggling is painted on an Egyptian tomb dating from almost 2000 years BC.